The most effective maintenance departments do more with less by using a computerized maintenance management system (CMMS) to automate their workflows.

 4) Hardware costs

 Your technicians are regularly on-the-move.
-Therefore, you should plan to implement mobile maintenance software.
+Therefore, you should plan to implement mobile CMMS app.
 While still useful, desktop-only solutions will limit the ease of use for your team.
 The fewer barriers your team has to using the software, the more you can optimize your maintenance program, and the higher ROI you can expect from your CMMS.

 Hardware costs usually come in two forms: